 Company-wide pulse surveys

 Do you know how your employees really feel?
 Recently, we conducted a short Jostler check-in survey, asking for feedback on general well-being, work-life balance, team support, and vacation plans.
-The response we received was encouraging and helpful in making plans to support employees further while remote work continues for the foreseeable future.
+The response we received about employee mental health was encouraging and helpful in making plans to support employees further while remote work continues for the foreseeable future.

 Maintaining a psychologically safe workplace